 Western Bank Robbery: 2:30 p.m. & 7:00 p.m.

 Despite being advertised as Spain’s “biggest” western theme park, we’re not convinced that’s true.
-It also seemed to attract more adult groups and fewer families compared to Mini Hollywood.
-You also can’t go inside most buildings, only the Saloon and a couple of others.
+It also seemed to attract more adult groups and fewer families compared to Mini Hollywood, and unfortunately you’re not able to go inside many of the old set buildings besides the saloon and a couple of others which was a bit disappointing.

 We grabbed 2-for-1 tickets on Groupon and honestly, unless they have more going on in summer, we wouldn’t pay full price.